 Add flour and oats to the bowl and mix just until combined.
 Add chocolate chips or nuts of your choice.

-Divide the batter evenly between ten muffin cups (I actually got 11 out of my batter).
+Divide the batter evenly between ten muffin cups.
 You can fill closer to the top than you normally would with cupcakes becuase these don’t rise as much.
-Sprinkle the tosp of the miffins with oats.
+Sprinkle the top of the muffins with oats.

 Bake muffins for 25 minutes or until a toothpick inserted into the muffin comes out clean.